Next Up (organization): Trick-Or-Vote

-Trick or Vote, the Halloween canvass, witnessed a turnout of over 800 people to volunteer for half a day in 2004, and over 500 people for the mid-term election in 2006.
-A mass costume canvass to get out the vote is followed by an evening of entertainment and music, the Trick-or-Vote canvass has been replicated by other organizations from Montana to Florida.
+Trick or Vote, Next Up's Halloween canvass, witnessed a turnout of over 800 people to volunteer for half a day in 2004 and over 500 people for the mid-term election in 2006.
+Trick-Or-Vote is a mass costumed canvass event to get out the vote, followed by an evening of entertainment and music.
+It has been employed by other civic-focused organizations from Montana to Florida.

 PolitiCorps

-During the summer of 2005, the Bus Project Fellowship Program, PolitiCorps was launched, providing unique opportunities for 13 college students and recent graduates, and featuring a curriculum of over 50 speakers from across the political spectrum.
-The following summer, the program expanded to 22 fellows and in 2007 it was expanded to its current size of 24 fellows.
+During the summer of 2005, the Next Up Fellowship Program, PolitiCorps was launched, providing opportunities for 13 college students and recent graduates, and featuring a curriculum of over 50 speakers from across the political spectrum.
+The following summer, the program expanded to 22 fellows, and in 2007, it was expanded to its current size of 24 fellows.

-PolitiCorps is a political immersion program that provides future leaders with skills training, policy courses, and intensive fieldwork.
+PolitiCorps is a political immersion program that provides young people, 'fellows', interested in politics with skills training, policy courses, and intensive fieldwork.
 These courses include campaign management training, public speaking and debate, political messaging and media courses, and more.
-Fellows spend a significant amount of their time conducting fieldwork with partner programs, directly impacting state and local races by working to increase urban youth voter registration and participating and organizing Bus trips to swing districts to canvass for progressive candidates.
-The program seeks to educate fellows on the intricacies of state politics, using Oregon as a model.
-In addition, it is designed to take these lessons and connect them to the national arena.
+Fellows spend a significant amount of their time conducting fieldwork with partner programs, directly involved in state and local races, working to increase urban youth voter registration and participation, and organizing Bus trips to swing districts to canvass for progressive candidates.
+The program seeks to educate fellows on the intricacies of state politics using Oregon as a model.
+In addition, it is designed to help them take these lessons and connect them to national politics.

 "Vote, F*cker"

-The "Vote, F*cker" T-shirts have received national media attention in numerous newspapers and magazines.

-The shirts were first created in response to an Urban Outfitter shirt with the slogan "Voting is for Old People".
+Next Up's "Vote, F*cker" T-shirt merchandize has received national media attention in numerous newspapers and magazines.
+The shirts were first created as a response to an Urban Outfitters' shirt with the slogan "Voting is for Old People".

 Debates

 The Candidates Gone Wild local debates in Portland, Oregon drew over 2000 people, the largest local debates in the state.
 Co-hosted with the Willamette Week newspaper, the event pushes local and statewide candidates outside the box for a lively and irreverent night of film, music, animation, performance, and debate.
 The BrewHaHa is the regular public forum on local issues co-hosted with the Portland Mercury in Portland and with Eugene Weekly in Lane County.

 BusPAC

 The BusPAC has canvassed swing legislative districts on behalf of select progressive candidates running for state legislative races.
 Nine out of the ten State Senate candidates they have supported have won.
-One won by forty votes; each volunteer knocked on more doors than that in a single day.
+One won by a margin of forty votes; each BusPAC volunteer knocked on more doors than that in a single day.